 If you register by mail and you are a first-time voter in the State and you have NOT been issued a Florida driver's license, Florida I.D. number, or a Social Security number, you are required to provide additional identification.
 To assure that you will not have problems when you go to vote, you should provide a copy of the required identification at the time you mail your voter registration form.
-If you are voting an absentee/mail ballot, you must provide the proper identification prior to 7 p.m. election day or your absentee/mail ballot will not count.
+If you are voting a vote-by-mail ballot, you must provide the proper identification prior to 7 p.m.
+Election Day or your vote-by-mail ballot will not count.
 The following forms of identification are acceptable if they contain your name and photograph:

 - United States passport.

 - Debit or credit card.

 - Military identification.

 - Student identification.

 - Retirement center identification.

-- · Neighborhood association identification
+- Neighborhood association identification

 - Public assistance identification.

-Vote By Mail (continued)
+- Veteran health identification card

+- License to carry a concealed weapon or firearm

+- Employee identification card issued by any branch, department, agency, or entity of the Federal Government, the state, a county or a municipality.

-When Ballots Are Mailed
+Vote-by-mail (continued) When Ballots Are Mailed

-The initial mail-out of domestic absentee/mail ballots shall be sent between the 35th and 28th days prior to each election to those voters who have requested an absentee/mail ballot.
-Absentee/mail ballots cannot be forwarded.
+The initial mail-out of domestic vote-by-mail ballots shall be sent between the 35th and 28th day prior to each election to those voters who have requested a vote-by-mail ballot.
+Vote-by-mail ballots cannot be forwarded.
+Initial mail-out of vote-by-mail ballots for all military and all overseas voters is 45 days prior to each election.
+(Section 101.62, Florida Statutes)

 Marked ballots must be mailed or delivered in person reaching the Supervisor of Elections office not later than 7 p.m. on the day of the election.
-Do not return your voted mail ballot to a polling place.
+Voters may also deposit their voted vote-by-mail ballot at one of the three early voting sites during early voting hours.

-If you have obtained an absentee/mail ballot but want to vote in your precinct on Election Day, you should take the ballot with you to the polls, whether or not it has been marked so that it can be cancelled.
-If you do not have the ballot with you, the poll worker will contact the Supervisor of Elections office to verify that the outstanding absentee/mail has not been returned as voted.
+If you have obtained a vote-by-mail ballot but want to vote in your precinct on Election Day, you should take the ballot with you to the polls, whether or not it has been marked so that it can be cancelled.
+If you do not have the ballot with you, the election worker will verify that the outstanding vote-by-mail ballot has not been returned as voted.
 If the ballot was not returned as voted, you may vote in person.